icewolfz/jiMUD/docs/scripting.md

   - `text` the text to send
   - `noEcho` do not echo text to screen
   - `comments` parse inline and block comments
+- `client.sendToCommand(name|id, text, noEcho?, comments?)` send a command to all client windows
+  - `name|id` the client name or id of the mud to send to
+  - `text` the text to send
+  - `noEcho` do not echo text to screen
+  - `comments` parse inline and block comments
 - `client.sendBackground(text, noEcho?, comments?)` sends a command as if sent from the command line with out modifying the current command line
   - `text` the text to send
   - `noEcho` do not echo text to screen